baasbox/docs/source/index.md

 **Group**: [baasbox.account.lost_password](#list-groups)

-Allows to reset a user password.
+Allows to reset a user's password.
 This API is useful when users forget their password and need to reset it.
 This is the workflow:

-- the server checks if the email address is present within the `visibleByTheUser` fields in the user profile
+- the server checks if the email address exists within the `visibleByTheUser` fields in the user profile
 - the server sends an email to that address with a generated link to follow in order to reset the password
 - the user opens the email and opens the given link in a web browser.
 That will show a form with two html password fields
 - the user fills in the two fields and submits the form